 Perrin snorted from within the shadows of the wagon.
 "Yes, we know, Oliver.
-Money is good and all.
+Money good.
 Keeps you fed, for one."
 He poked his pig-snouted face out where it could be seen.

 "Urgan blackguard!"
 Erick jumped up and stepped back, his mask of fear ending in a flash of violent thrill.

 Perrin bared his tusks in pride at the rude human and nodded.
-"Now stop wasting Sigrun's time, Oliver.
-Find out where these thorga—sorry, human—thugs live."
+"Now stop wasting Sigrun's time.
+Find out where these thorga--sorry, huma--thugs live."

 "Don't worry, my friend.
-You're more than far enough from him."
+You stand at a safe distance."
 Oliver shook his head and patted the urgan man on the shoulder.
 Oliver's silver ring clanged on Perrin's rusted shoulder guards.
 "Pigface Perrin's only dangerous when you sneak up on him.
 Just stay out of his arm swing."

 "Strange company!
 The mercenary refuses money, and the pig works for good!"
 He hid his face in his hands.
-"But you have offered to help.
-I have no place to complain."
+"But, you've offered your blade.
+I've no place to complain."

 Perrin's steps shook the wagon.
-"Right, ya glass-helmeted thorga.
+"Right, ya glass-helmet thorga.
 Shut up and point us down the path."